WiproOpenSource/openbdre/workflow.md

 Hence by default,
-StartNode goes to the InitJobNode and InitJobNode on failure goes to the KillNode HaltJobNode on success goes to the EndNode and on failure goes to the TermJobNode
+StartNode goes to the InitJobNode and InitJobNode on failure goes to the KillNode HaltJobNode on success goes to the EndNode and on failure goes to the TermJobNode For a particular sub-process
+    InitStepNode on success goes to the ActionNode ActionNode on success goes to the HaltStepNode InitStepNode on failure goes to the TermJobNode ActionNode on failure goes to the TermStepNode